jkozh/HttpUrlConnectionConcurrent/README.md

-HttpUrlConnection with AsyncTask + RecyclerView
+HttpUrlConnection with AsyncTask + RecyclerView showing a grid of images